English as a Second Language (ESL)

 Tuition and Financial Aid

 Edgewood College is committed to making a life-changing education more affordable and accessible to more people than ever before.
-As part of the Graduate Affordability Promise, courses in the ESL licensure program are now $589 per credit.

 In response to a critical need in Wisconsin schools, Edgewood College has redesigned our tuition structure, allowing for a significant reduction in graduate tuition for our ESL license certification program.
 This cost reduction offers you one of the most competitively priced ways to complete this license in the state.